List of royal yachts of the United Kingdom: Potential new yacht

-In 2021 the UK government announced plans for a new 'ship of state' to be managed jointly between the Ministry of Defence, Foreign, Commonwealth and Development Office and Department for International Trade.
+In 2021, the UK government announced plans for a new 'ship of state' to be managed jointly between the Ministry of Defence, Foreign, Commonwealth and Development Office and Department for International Trade.
 The plan for the ship is to "host trade fairs, ministerial summits and diplomatic talks", fulfilling functions in a similar capacity to previous Royal Yachts.
 The ship would be crewed by the Royal Navy.
-The cost was placed at between £200m and £250m.
+The cost was placed at between £200M and £250M.
 Some reports suggested the yacht would be named after the late Duke of Edinburgh.
-By late 2022 some reports suggest that the UK government may not proceed with the new yacht.
+By late 2022, some reports suggested that the UK government might not proceed with the new yacht.